-UPDATE: A change in policy… the Federal Aviation Administration has put a hold on this new mandate.
-As of now knives of most all types are banned on U.S. commercial air flights.
+2018 UPDATE: The Federal Aviation Administration never passed this change.
+Knives knives are banned on U.S. commercial air flights.
 (Allowed are “plastic or round bladed butter knives” only, according to TSA.org.)
-We will monitor the situation and update on changes as they come.
+Do not bring knives on planes, or prepare to donate them to the TSA.

 In a dramatic policy change, the Federal Aviation Administration will soon allow small knives on commercial airplanes.
 Starting on April 25th, airline passengers can carry pocketknives with small blades.
 We’re not talking tactical knives.
 Even most Swiss Army Knives are still banned.
 But the new rules allow small knives with blades of 2.36 inches or shorter to come into the cabin and travel in your pocket or a carryon bag.